 Serological studies

-In rare cases, during treatment with the drug, patients may experience false-positive results of the Coombs test, a test for galactosemia, when determining glucose in the urine (glucosuria, if necessary, should be determined only by the enzymatic method).
+In rare cases, during treatment with the drug, patients may experience false positives Coombs tests, tests for galactosemia, when determining glucose in urine (glucosuria, if necessary, should be determined only by the enzyme method).

-Due to the possibility of developing dizziness and other adverse reactions during drug therapy, care must be taken when driving vehicles and working with potentially dangerous mechanisms.
+Due to the possibility of dizziness and other undesirable reactions during drug therapy, care must be taken when driving vehicles and working with potentially dangerous mechanisms.

 Powder for solution for intravenous and intramuscular administration, 250 mg, 500 mg and 1000 mg.